j-morano/contemporary-z/README.md

 ## Key Features

-**Contemporary-z** is a modern and improved version of [z - jump around](https://github.com/rupa/z).
+**Contemporary-z** (`cz`) is a modern and improved version of [z - jump around](https://github.com/rupa/z).
 It is implemented in Rust+SQLite, and utilizes temporary files for the inter-process communication with the shell.

-Contemporary-z is at an early stage of development, so it lacks many of the functionalities available in the original `z`.
+`cz` is at an early stage of development, so it lacks many of the functionalities available in the original `z`.
 However, its design makes it easily extensible, so these functionalities will not take long to be incorporated.

-For the time being, Contemporary-z already supports [fish shell](https://github.com/fish-shell/fish-shell), [bash](https://www.gnu.org/software/bash/) and [Zsh](https://www.zsh.org/).
+For the time being, `cz` is available for [fish shell](https://github.com/fish-shell/fish-shell), [Bash](https://www.gnu.org/software/bash/) and [Zsh](https://www.zsh.org/).
 Furthermore, since it is written in Rust and uses an SQLite database, it should be relatively easy to adapt it to more shells; it is only necessary to translate into the language of the new shell the installation and runtime scripts.

 ## Installation

-At the moment, Contemporary-z supports fish shell, bash and Zsh.
+### Availability

+- fish shell
+- Bash
+- Zsh

 ### Install from source

-To install Complementary-z from source, it is required to have installed [Cargo](https://doc.rust-lang.org/cargo/), the Rust _package manager_.
+To install `cz` from source, it is required to have installed [Cargo](https://doc.rust-lang.org/cargo/), the Rust _package manager_.

 If this requirement is met, it is only necessary to clone the repository and run the specific installation script for the desired shell.